 So, you’ve reached the end of the road with your beloved Samsung Galaxy phone.
-The time has come to sell it or donate it to a family member, but how do you ensure the phone’s new owner can’t access your texts, photos and personal information?
+The time has come to sell it or donate it to a family member, but how do you ensure the phone’s new owner can’t access all your private texts, photos and personal information?
 This is where a factory reset may come in handy; this is an easy way to wipe everything on your phone in preparation for a sale.

 Similarly, it can be done to start afresh and fix some issues an ageing phone can have, such as slow speeds and lack of storage space.
 Find out how to factory reset your Samsung Galaxy smartphone below.

 How to Factory Reset Your Samsung Phone

 Samsung makes it easy to factory reset your phone.
 No matter which Galaxy model you have, there are two main ways to reset, plus one remote way if your phone is lost or stolen.

 Resetting Your Galaxy Via Settings